KELVI23/kelvi23/README.md

 ### 📫 How to reach me

 You can reach me via LinkedIn: https://www.linkedin.com/in/kelvin-musodza/ .
-I'm always happy to connect, collaborate and discuss exciting new projects/prospects.
+I'm eager to connect with professionals for collaboration on cutting-edge projects.

 ### ⚙️ Tech Stack